thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 ### Custom.Artifact.Windows.Search.AlienVault
 Downloads a .csv file from AlienVault and hunts the endpoint.
 Works with Custom.Windows.System.DNSCache in order to look effectively in the reversed ".in-addr.arpa" entries.

+### Windows.UploadAuditPolicy
+Uploads an Audit Policy in .csv format to a Windows endpoint.